user1342/Virtual-Distancing/README.md

 To get the ball rolling you can self-infect your device by clicking on the screen 5 times.

 ### Recovery
 After becoming infected a device is cured after two weeks.
 This is done via an Alarm Receiver which is setup when the device is infected.
+You can also expedite recovery by long pressing on the text view for 10 seconds when in the infected state.

 ## Thanks
 Thanks to [pixelsapphire](https://pixelsapphire.itch.io/pixel-16x16-heart) for the logo.